zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 The Interrupt Descriptor Table (IDT) is a data structure that implements an interrupt vector table used by the processor to determine the correct response to interrupts and exceptions.
-To optimize boot performance and increase security, Tiny Mountain implements targets using a statically created Interrupt Descriptor Table, interrupt stubs and exception stubs.
+To optimize boot performance and increase security, the kernel implements targets using a statically created Interrupt Descriptor Table, interrupt stubs and exception stubs.
 A static Interrupt Descriptor Table improves boot performance because: